DABerrios/-Dise-o_Avanzado_de_Sistemas_Digitales_Semestre_2025_2_Tarea-4/README.md

 - `#pragma HLS INTERFACE ap_none port=opcode`
 - `#pragma HLS INTERFACE ap_none port=A`
 - `#pragma HLS INTERFACE ap_none port=B`
-  Keeps the boundary as direct wires (no AXI/stream protocol), so the RTL shell can capture outputs immediately when `ap_done` asserts (excluding UART overhead as required by the assignment).
+  Keeps the boundary as direct wires , so the RTL shell can capture outputs immediately when `ap_done` asserts .

 ---

-## 4) Evidence: dot-product DSE (small table)
+## 4) Evidence: dot-product DSE

 The following dot-product configurations were tested with Euclidean fixed at `U_euc = 128`: